CarlosBuustos/Blog-BackUp/cmgtpsm37000102l2daj9g4v4.md

 ---

 I have a ritual every October.
 While other people wait for Halloween or the change of seasons, I wait for something different: **The Nobel Prize announcements**.
-As someone who grew up in science, this ceremony is almost a ritual for me.
-I sit with popcorn, hold my breath, and end up shouting at the end.
+As someone who grew up in science, this ceremony feels almost a ritual to me.
+Sitting in front of the TV (popcorn included) and narrating the nomineès with my best sports commentator voice.
 I am so nerdy :P

 This year, I took it one step further: **I MADE A BINGO.** I collected the *clichés* and everything that cannot be missing from a good Nobel ceremony, and I put them in small squares to tick off as the show unfolded. *Alea iacta est.*